-It is expected that the national trend of contracting funding settlements will continue until a new funding regime, now under consultation, is implemented in 2020/2021.
-At the same time the council expects to experience continued demand pressures, particularly in relation to social care.
+It is expected that the national trend of contracting funding settlements will continue until a new fair funding regime, incorporating 75% business rate retention, is implemented in 2020/2021.
+The Council expects to experience continued demand pressures during this period.
+Additionally, business rate appeals are still causing uncertainty for the Council in forecasting income over the medium term financial period.

-The council is continuing to review its financial plans on an ongoing basis to ensure that the financial standing of the council remains intact and that it is well placed to deal with further challenges ahead.
-Importantly though, the council remains committed to financial sustainability and supporting the delivery of the council's key priorities of stronger economy and stronger communities.
+The Council is continuing to review its financial plans on an ongoing basis to ensure that the financial standing of the Council remains intact and that it is well placed to deal with further challenges ahead.
+This includes regular assessments in relation to the adequacy of its reserves.
+Importantly though, the Council remains committed to financial sustainability and supporting the delivery of the Council's key priorities of stronger economy and stronger communities.